With Ebola rapidly spreading in Africa

 Swine Flu.
 AIDS.

 Ebola.
 SARS.
 Avian Flu.
 Marburg.
 They're just the tip of the iceberg.
 Like the iceberg's tip, they are indications that something is happening below the surface, so to speak.
 But as much as they are signs of what is coming, despite the widespread devastation of AIDS, so far, they are all "also rans."
-None of them is about to completely transform the world and human history.
+None of them is about to completely transform the world and human history, though we've yet to see how Ebola plays out.
 However, each of them continues to evolve into new forms.
 There is "hope" for them yet :-(

 In addition, there is a tremendous increase in the risk that brand new communicable and virulent diseases will evolve, as their breeding ground has now gone from millions of human organisms (and their livestock) to billions upon billions.
 And it is doubtful that the next time, the bigoted, deluded fundamentalists among us will be able to claim the new disease is being visited upon homosexuals as punishment for their sins.